gpeilivanidis/events-app/README.md

 # events-app
-an app for users to create events
+app for users to create events